 Weaknesses refer to the disadvantages of many types such as the conditions of the labor market, the targeted segment of the job you have applied for as well as the internal weaknesses in your professional profile.
 A combination of all of them requires formal assessment.

-Labour markets display opportunities for growth and stability.
+Labor markets display opportunities for growth and stability.
 At the global level, the demand for skilled professionals may increase or decrease in a particular sector.
 However, the steady growth of any business sector presents the opportunity for more and more employment in the future.
-Thus, the opportunity section in SWOT helps in understanding which sector is growing and what type of efforts individuals should give in order to enhance their chances of getting hired.
+Thus, the opportunity section in SWOT helps in understanding which sector is growing and what type of effort individuals should give in order to enhance their chances of getting hired.

-Threats are the external factors in the labor market.
+Threats are external factors in the labor market.
 They are improvised conditions and they render unexpected outcomes.
 People are expected to understand that one particular business sector has gone down because employment in some specific category required additional training.
 Thus, professionals did not show much interest in getting these jobs.